viamrobotics/docs/docs/components/encoder/_index.md

 When executed, this sample code will create a connection to your robot as a client.
 Then control your robot programmatically by adding API method calls as shown in the following examples.

-These examples assume you have an arm called `"my_encoder"` configured as a component of your robot.
+These examples assume you have an encoder called `"my_encoder"` configured as a component of your robot.
 If your encoder has a different name, change the `name` in the code.

 Be sure to import the encoder package for the SDK you are using: